cryptohakka/xflow/README.md

 **AI Agent Payment Infrastructure on X Layer**

 XFlow is a multi-agent system that enables AI agents to autonomously execute DeFi operations using x402 micropayments.
-Any agent holding USDC on any supported chain can pay and access XFlow's swap pipeline — no API keys, no subscriptions.
+Any agent holding USDC on any supported chain can pay and access XFlow's swap pipeline — no API keys, no subscriptions, pay only what you use.

 ## Architecture